FabioChiodini/ProjectSpawntck/README.md

 *Credits to komljen for the kubernetes yaml files for deploying ELK*

 # ProjectSpawnSwarmtck
-Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way across different Clouds (AWS and optionally GCE) using Docker containers, Kubernetes, Cloud Foundry and basic Service Discovery.
+Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way across different Clouds (AWS and GCP) using Docker containers, Kubernetes, Cloud Foundry, project riff (optional) supported by basic Service Discovery.
+- A script provisions a Kubernetes cluster on GCP (optionally this can be done on top of Pivotal Container services (PKS))
 - An ELK stack gets started in Kubernetes (GKE)
-- Honeypot instances are started in Cloud Foundry (Pivotal Web services)
+- Honeypot instances are started in Cloud Foundry (leveraging Pivotal Web services or any cloud foundry based service)
 - Local docker containers perform Service discovery and mapping for the different application and stack components
-- [Optional] A local honeypot (deployed as a docker container to the launcher VM in AWS) that listens to port 8081 and logs to the ELK stack
+- A local honeypot is deployed (as a docker container using the launcher VM in AWS) that listens to port 8081 and logs to the ELK stack
 - [Optional] Istio to provide telemetry for some of the pods deployed to Kubernetes
 - [Optional] Project riff to show how to deploy Functions on top of Kubernetes